Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: : Dashboard Interactive Assistant for Navigation and Analysis

 \subsection{Contextual Help Menu}

 To support onboarding in a deterministic and structured way, we designed a contextual radial menu that complements the natural language modalities (chat and speech), which rely heavily on LLMs for generating responses.
-While conversational interaction adapts to the user’s phrasing and provides guidance step by step, the menu makes the full range of onboarding information visible, even if the user does not know what to ask.
+While conversational interaction adapts to the user’s phrasing and provides guidance step by step, the menu makes the full range of onboarding information visible, even if the user does not know what to ask \cite{ko2004designing}.

 We extended the component graph for dashboards described by Dhanoa et al.~\cite{v_process_2022} for the design of our contextual help menu.
 As a visualization can contain many elements, such as data, legends, axes, and interaction options, that may require explanation, we adopted a bottom-up approach to assemble this information hierarchically.
-To present this information visually, we used a circular radial layout that progressively reveals detail across levels.
-It captures the complexity of the component graph while presenting it in a structured and navigable form.
+To present this information visually, we used a circular radial layout (CRL) that progressively reveals detail across levels.
+Pourmemar et al.~\cite{menus} found that using the CRL was faster than the hierarchical drop-down menu in an immersive augmented reality environment.
+Samp and Decker also found that pointing is faster with CRL and it is beneficial for the design of displayed hierarchical menus~\cite{10.1145/1842993.1843021}.

+Therefore, we also used CRL to capture the complexity of the component graph in a structured and navigable form.

 The menu is organized into four top-level categories:

 \begin{itemize} \item \textbf{Read}, describing how to interpret the visual encoding (e.g., axes, labels, scales, legend order).

 \item \textbf{Data}, explaining underlying sources such as tables, columns, keys, and measures.